imgix/imgix-rails/README.md

 * `source`: an optional String indicating the source to be used.
 If unspecified `:source` or `:default_source` will be used.
 If specified, the value must be defined in the config.
 * `path`: The path or URL of the image to display.
 * `tag_options`: Any options to apply to the generated `img` element.
 This is useful for adding class names, etc.
-* `url_params`: Default imgix options.
-These will be used to generate a fallback `img` tag for older browsers, and used in each `source` unless overridden by `breakpoints`.
+* `url_params`: The imgix URL parameters to apply to this image.
+These will be applied to each URL in the `srcset` attribute, as well as the fallback `src` attribute.

 ```erb
 <%= ix_image_tag('/unsplash/hotairballoon.jpg', url_params: { w: 300, h: 500, fit: 'crop', crop: 'right'}, tag_options: { alt: 'A hot air balloon on a sunny day' }) %>